frequently asked questions

 Permits

 Passes are recommended especially if staying overnight.
-Please know that the Winter Parking Ban does run November 1st – May 1st regardless of weather.
-This parking ban restricts overnight parking to two lots from midnight to 6am.
+Please know that the Overnight Parking Ban does run November 1st – May 1st regardless of weather.
+This parking ban restricts overnight parking to only two lots from midnight to 6am.
 These lots are: the College Ave South lot and the Black section of the Bridge Tennis Court lot.

 You can register your bicycle at the University Police Department.
 When you stop in at UMaine PD they will give you a registration sticker and also log all your bicycle information at that time. https://umaine.edu/parking/bicycle-registration/.

 Yes.
-Please visit the Parking Office between 8:00 a.m. to 4:00 p.m.
-(Monday – Friday) and we can issue you a Temporary Visitor Pass to you at no charge.
+Please visit the Parking Office during regular business hours and we can issue you a Temporary Visitor Pass to you at no charge.
 A printable version can also be sent to your visitor to be printed before arrival.
-If for some reason they arrive after hours a temporary day pass can be obtained at the University Police Department.

 Accessibility FAQs